-- Technical Communication 189/09 of 27 July 2009, on registration of foreign collective investment undertakings. - Technical Communication 7/SGOIC of 27 May 2011, on rules for ethics and behaviour.
+- Technical Communication 189/09 of 27 July 2009, on registration of foreign collective investment undertakings. - Technical Communication 7/SGOIC of 27 May 2011, on rules for ethics and behaviour. - Technical Communication 20/SGOIC of 27 May 2011, on clarification regarding Law 10/2008.

-- Technical Communication 20/SGOIC of 27 May 2011, on clarification regarding Law 10/2008. - Technical Communication 23/SGOIC of 27 May 2011, on classification of OICs. - Technical Communication 28/SGOIC of 29 November 2011, on transactions with related entities and individuals. - Technical Communication 35/SGOIC of 31 July 2014, on publicly available tariffs. - Technical Communication 44/SGOIC of 3 August 2018, on distribution to clients of OIC shares under the same investment policy.
+- Technical Communication 23/SGOIC of 27 May 2011, on classification of OICs. - Technical Communication 28/SGOIC of 29 November 2011, on transactions with related entities and individuals. - Technical Communication 35/SGOIC of 31 July 2014, on publicly available tariffs. - Technical Communication 44/SGOIC of 3 August 2018, on distribution to clients of OIC shares under the same investment policy. - Technical Communication 5/SGOIC of 9 April 2020, on investor transparency and information: costs and charges. - Technical Communication 23/SGOIC of 12 February 2021, on classification of OICs.

-As Andorra is not a member of the European Union ("EU"), the freedom to provide financial services in the European Economic Area does not apply (the so-called "community passport" is not recognised).
+As Andorra is not a member of the EU, the freedom to provide financial services in the European Economic Area does not apply (the so-called "community passport" is not recognised).
 Consequently, all financial activities directly carried out within the Andorran jurisdiction are subject to prior authorisation by the AFA.